dungeons-of-moria/umoria/README.md

 The "executable" built with emscripten (umoria.html) will run on any modern browser regardless of operating system.

-**Note:  A pre-built version of umoria.html can be found in the umoria directory.**
+Note:  A pre-built version of umoria.html is included in the umoria directory.
+You can also play at https://umoria.org/play/, thanks to Michael R. Cook https://github.com/mrcook, the current developer and maintainer for Umoria!

 ## Umoria 5.7.x releases